 Years later we still have that first tractor, and the old farm wagon that was our first Farm Stand, and we remain passionate.
 Today we farm approximately 90 acres with two greenhouses, a new barn, over 20 tractors, and an impressive Farm Stand, all operated by our outstanding and skilled farm and field crews.
 We’re happy to be your farmers, friends, and neighbors, and we thank you for making our work worthwhile.

 We strive to provide our community with a diverse selection of the freshest, highest quality produce grown in a responsible, sustainable manner.

 While we are not a certified organic farm, we are committed to growing in accordance with organic principles.
-That means taking care of our soils and using amendments that have been approved for organic production by the Organic Materials Review Institute.
+That means taking care of our soils and using inputs and amendments that have been approved for organic production by the Organic Materials Review Institute.

 Sweet corn and basil are the only conventionally grown crops we grow, in fields separate from the rest of our crops.
 We do not grow any genetically engineered (GE) or genetically modified (GMO) crops at all, including our corn varieties.

 As farmers, we are stewards of the land we work and depend on.
 Maintaining healthy soils is at the foundation of sustainable farming and growing quality, healthy foods.
 We take care of our soils through crop rotation and by growing cover crops to help build soil structure.
 We encourage a strong and diverse soil biology and ecology, and implement innovative pest and disease management methods.
 We also test our soils annually to continually assess how we can improve growing conditions and fertility.